josejad42/josejad42/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 What's up guys?
 My name is Alex, and I'm currently a computer engineering student at UFPE.
 I am very interested in quantum computing, an area in which I am involved in scientific research.
-I am also research director at [laciq](https://www.instagram.com/laciq.ufpe), an academic league that develops teaching, extension and research activities in the area.
+I am also vice president at [laciq](https://www.instagram.com/laciq.ufpe), an academic league that develops teaching, extension and research activities in the area.
 Also, I am particularly interested in hardware development and theory of computation.

 I explored the fundamentals of programming in several languages ​​such as C, C++, Haskell and Python, improving my understanding of algorithms and data structures.
 Additionally, I ventured into hardware design with Verilog, assembly language, low-level programming, and system architectures.